SFTtech/openage/doc/media/openage/terrain_format_spec.md

 can only refer to image resources that are in the same modpack.

 ```
-blendmask 0 "blend0.bltable" 10 3        # blend0.bltable is in the same folder as the terrain file
+blendtable 0 "blend0.bltable" 10 3        # blend0.bltable is in the same folder as the terrain file
-blendmask 1 "./blend0.bltable" 10 3      # same as above, but more explicit
+blendtable 1 "./blend0.bltable" 10 3      # same as above, but more explicit
-blendmask 2 "media/blend1.bltable" 10 3  # blend1.bltable is in the subfolder media/
+blendtable 2 "media/blend1.bltable" 10 3  # blend1.bltable is in the subfolder media/
 ```

 Absolute paths start from the (virtual) modpack root (the path where all